 In addition, Harman Kardon's audio heritage continues into the digital video era with audiophile-grade DACs to ensure that the audio quality matches the superb video.
 Of course, both coaxial and optical digital audio outputs are available for direct connection to A/V receivers or processors so that you may take advantage of Dolby Digital\ and DTS® soundtracks.
-The analog outputs for down-mixed stereo or DVD-Audio and SACD playback use audiophile-grade digitalto-analog converters for crystal-clear outputs.
-When playing audio CDs, the playback quality is state-of-the-art, matching that of the finest players available.
+When playing audio CDs, the playback quality is state-ofthe-art, matching that of the finest players available.
 A wide range of programming features makes it easy to program an evening's worth of entertainment.
 When playing DVDs, easy-to-understand on-screen menus and icons make it simple to change languages, soundtracks, subtitles or aspect ratio.

 DVD players are among the fastest growing consumer electronics products ever brought to market, but this may, nevertheless, be the first DVD player you've owned.
 Although many of the features of the DVD resemble those of standard CD players, there are a number of functions that you may be unfamiliar with.
 To ensure that you are able to take advantage of all the power and flexibility the DVD has to offer, we encourage you to review this quick setup manual.
 That small investment of your time will pay major dividends in the enjoyment you will get from proper use of the DVD.